jlehikoinen/db-mover/README.md

 Go to Dropbox and see the photos in new location: e.g. `My Media Archive/2015/2015-03`

 Check the Dropbox log file: `My Logs/db-webhook.txt`

-_Sometimes the web app reacts "slowly" and doesn't move the file to target folder instantly.
-This is because of the Redis lockfile and Dropbox webhook /delta behavior.
-To work around this, edit some file in Dropbox or take another photo and upload it.
-This should be fixed in the future.._

 After the testing, scale down the Heroku dyno (optional):